nilayadesai/multi-drone-monitoring/README.md

 The queue ensures safe and orderly communication even if multiple drones send messages simultaneously.

 ### Signals
 Signals are asynchronous notifications sent to processes to notify them of events like interrupts or termination requests.
 SIGINT (Ctrl + C): Sent by the user to the controller to initiate graceful shutdown.
 SIGTERM: Sent by the controller to terminate all drone processes safely.

-### Semaphores (Optional / Drones)
-A semaphore is used to control access to shared resources, preventing race conditions in concurrent systems.
-In this project:

-/print_lock semaphore is used by drones to synchronize console output, so messages during battery recharge do not mix and remain readable.

 ### Controller startup:
 Opens log.txt (creates if it doesn’t exist) using open().